Girls Club Directors

 Gabby is also one of the Volleyball Directors for LSO, where she manages, schedules, and trains about 32 teams per season.
 She’s coached for CVA in the past and led her 12-3 team to Gold bracket status in all three of their tournaments, resulting in Nickel placement for OVR.

 Born and raised in Cincinnati, Coach Bell is a graduate of Sycamore High School and Cardinal Stritch University, where he played baseball for four years on a scholarship and served as a graduate coach for three.
 Bell has been playing recreational volleyball for over 30 years, and in addition to his time as a practice assistant for the Cardinal Stritch women’s volleyball program, he’s coached various youth volleyball teams in the Cincinnati area.
 He is now in his 7th season coaching in the GCCYS, CPYVL and OVR volleyball club association.
 Joe enjoys working with children and coaching youth sports.
 He tries to instill in his players a love for the game with an understanding that through practice and hard work that anything is possible.
+This is Joe's third year coaching a club team for OPVC.

-This is Elena’s first year coaching club.
+This is Elena’s third year coaching club.
 Elena was previously the assistant coach for 8th grade at her former grade school.
 She has been playing volleyball for about 8 years now.
 Elena attended Mother of Mercy High School where she played for 4 years.
 Elena also played collegiate volleyball for two years at Alderson Broaddus University.
 She moved on to the University of Cincinnati, where she is now studying Criminal Justice.

 Casey is from Cincinnati, Ohio.
 She started playing volleyball in elementary school and has played for 12 years including school, club, and sand.
 Casey graduated from Colerain High School where she played varsity.
 She has experience playing as a setter, a defensive specialist, and a right side hitter.
-This is her second year coaching for Ohio Premier.
+This is her third year coaching for Ohio Premier.
 Last season she was the head coach of the 14-3 American team.
 This year she’s excited to take on a national team.
 She currently attends Xavier University as a pre-med student and she continues to play in local adult competitive tournaments and leagues.

 Joe Wohlleb joins Ohio Premier as this year’s 10-2 head coach.
 Joe played both USA Junior Olympic and AAU volleyball for 6 years.
 He also played two years of college volleyball.
 Joe coached at two volleyball clubs, MAVA and KIVA, located in Louisville for 3 years before moving on to coach at St. Columban Youth Volleyball, where he still currently coaches.
+This is Joe's second year coaching for OPVC.
+Last year, he coached the 10-2 team and this year, he is coaching the 11-3 team.

 Abby Soutter has been playing volleyball for ten years at various clubs and also played for Milford High School.
 This will be her fourth year coaching volleyball, but her first at OP.
 Abby is currently enrolled at The Christ College of Nursing and Health Sciences to become a Pediatric Nurse.
 In Abby's busy schedule of working, school, and babysitting she still finds time to play sand volleyball.
 Abby is Impact, Safesport, Concussion and Lindsey Law Certified.